mcgillij/amdfan/README.md

 ## Manual

 Alternatively if you don't want to set a fan curve, you can just apply a fan setting manually.
+Also allows you to revert the fan control to the systems default behavior by using the "auto" parameter.

 ## Note